 More than 80% of people all over the world experience back pain at some point in their lives.
-The expert team at Susan Gutierrez, MD, in San Ramon, California, helps adults improve their quality of life by relieving troublesome back pain.
+The expert team at Susan Gutierrez, MD, in San Ramon, Fremont, and Concord, California, helps adults improve their quality of life by relieving troublesome back pain.
 Call the office or book an appointment online today for personalized treatments for back pain.

 Back pain can result from many different causes.
 The skilled team at Susan Gutierrez, MD, treats back pain and lower back pain that stems from a wide range of conditions, including: